CLASSES

 OUR PRACTICE CYCLE

-At THE FOURS, movement is taught through four distinct formats that together form a practice cycle.
+At THE FOURS, movement is taught through six distinct formats that unfold as a living practice cycle, which is completed through intentional rest.

 Like any living system, the body needs:

 Each format represents a different phase of this cycle.
 Each one is distinct, and each one is necessary.
-Practiced together, they create a sustainable rhythm the body can trust.
+Practiced together—with space for pause—they create a sustainable rhythm the body can trust.

 THE EQUILIBRIUM